Tutoriels Backend

 If you don't install it, Angular won't work.

-In this regard Angular, React and Vuejs all three need Node.js.
+By the way Angular, React and Vuejs all need Node.js.

 This is what he tells us: